INSIDER TRADES · FORM 4

 One GET against the insider-trades endpoint returns the transactions array plus a meta block.
 The values below are an illustrative example of the response shape.

-The field that matters most for trust: meta.source_filing_url.
+The field that matters most for trust: filing_url, on every record.
 It points at the exact Form 4 on sec.gov, so any value you surface can be traced back to its filing.

 GET /v1/companies/AAPL/insider-trades · 200 OK